xph3120/EC601/project#2/README.md

 2. Build and deploy custom machine learning models that analyze documents, categorizing them, identify entities within them, or assessing attitudes within them.

-With a single-label classification training in Google NLP API, I implemented a test for a text:
+With a single-label classification training in Google NLP API, here I implemented a test for the label classification of a text:
 ![image](https://user-images.githubusercontent.com/80809231/135372330-ce79182f-8d5d-4594-aaea-fcbb582b226f.png)